Ohio Versus Everything

-Ohio Versus Everything (OVE, stylized as oVe) was an American professional wrestling stable that consisted primarily of Sami Callihan, Dave Crist, Jake Crist, and Madman Fulton.
+Ohio Versus Everything (oVe) was a professional wrestling stable, and later a tag team in Impact Wrestling that consisted of Sami Callihan, Dave Crist and Jake Crist in 2017-2019, Sami Callihan, Dave Crist, Jake Crist and Madman Fulton in 2019-2020, Sami Callihan, Rich Swann, Jake Crist and Madman Fulton in 2023 and after Crist and Fulton left in Impact Wrestling in 2023, it consisted just of Rich Swann and Sami Callihan until Callihan left Impact Wrestling in September of 2023.

-The group's name is based on all four members hailing from the state of Ohio - the Crist Brothers are from New Carlisle (billed from nearby Dayton), Callihan is from Bellefontaine (West Central Ohio), and Fulton is from Toledo.

-On the independent circuit, Callihan and the Crist Brothers worked together under the name Ohio Is For Killers (OI4K), which is a play on the song Ohio Is for Lovers.
+The group's name was based on a majority of the members over the faction's lifespan hailing from the state of Ohio - Crist is from New Carlisle (billed from nearby Dayton), Callihan is from Bellefontaine (West Central Ohio), and Fulton is from Toledo.
+On the independent circuit, Callihan and Crist (alongside Jake's brother Dave) worked together under the name Ohio Is For Killers (OI4K), which is a play on the song Ohio Is for Lovers.